What is the Promise Date? (Definition and Explanation)

 This image shows two scenarios.
 First, when an idealist vendor estimates the promise date, he does not consider the accuracy factor.

-For example, assume that the customer placed the order in 1st week, and he estimated the lead time as 4 to 6 weeks.
+For example, assume that the customer placed the order in 1st week, and they estimated the lead time as 4 to 6 weeks.

-As an optimist or idealist, he adds the order placed to date, estimated lead time (minimum side of the range), and inbound and outbound transit time.
+As an optimist or idealist, the vendor adds the order placed to date, estimated lead time (minimum side of the range), and inbound and outbound transit time.
 Finally, it gives the promised date in the 5th week.

-When the vendor is a realist, he adds the order placed to date, estimated lead time(top side of the range), supplier accuracy factor, and transit time.
-Then he gives a promise date in the 8th week.
+When the vendor is a realist, they add the order placed to date, estimated lead time(top side of the range), supplier accuracy factor, and transit time.
+Then he gives a promise date in the 9th week.

 Few do’s and don’ts of promise date